sathomas/jsDataV.is/src/text/ch1/04-scatter-charts.md

 );
 ```

-We've added a third parameter to the `draw()` method that contains our options.
-In this case the options are properties for the x- and y-axes.
+We've added a third parameter to the `draw()` method that contains our options which in this case are properties for the x- and y-axes.
 In each case we're explicitly setting a minimum and maximum value.
-By specifying ranges that give the data a little breathing room, we've made the chart in figure NEXTFIGURENUMBER much easier to read:
+By specifying ranges that give the data a little breathing room, we've made the chart in figure NEXTFIGURENUMBER much easier to read.

 <figure>
 <div id='scatter-chart2' style='width:600px;height:400px;'></div>